bandanna2k/parkrun-stats/README.md

 ## Minor

+- Bug - Why is the deltas on the pIndex a bit weird.

 - Weekly Results - Assume next event number

+- Unique runners at course

 - Change 'How are we doing test to assume next event number'